ln80/struct-sensitive/README.md

 ## Limitations
 1. Only fields of types convertible to `string` or `*string` are supported, although nesting structs directly or through collections (slices and maps) is also supported.

 2. Self-Referencing Types are supported, allowing types to include fields of the same type.
-However, Self-Referencing Values (instances that create a reference loop) are not allowed.
+However, Self-Referencing Values (instances that create a reference loop) are not supported.

 3. At the moment, collections of types convertible to `string` or `*string` are not supported.